Masyumi Party (2020)

-The Masyumi Party or generally known as the Masyumi Reborn Party is an Islamist extremist political party founded in Indonesia on November 7, 2020.
+The Masyumi Party originally known as the Masyumi Reborn Party is an Islamist extremist political party founded in Indonesia on November 7, 2020.
 The party was founded by Ahmad Yani, leader of the Action for Rescuing Indonesia Coalition.
-While the party claimed to be a spiritual successor of the original Masyumi Party which was disbanded in 1960 due to its involvement in PRRI rebellion, the party has a much stronger Islamic fundamentalist basis, due to being powered by Indonesian Islamist activists from the 212 Movement.
+The party claimed to be a spiritual successor of the original Masyumi Party.
+Among its members are Indonesian Islamist activists from the 212 Movement.

 History

 On September 7, 2019, the Investigating Committee for Foundation of Islamic Ideological Parties/Preparatory Committee for Foundation of Islamic Ideological Parties (Badan Penyelidik Usaha-Usaha Persiapan Pendirian Partai Islam Ideologis/Panitia Persiapan Pendirian Partai Islam Ideologis, BPU-PPPII/P4II) was founded by various Indonesian Islamist reactionary groups.
-The group claimed to revive the Masyumi Party which was disbanded in 1960 due to their involvement with the PRRI rebellion and tried to revive the party with the name "Masyumi 1945".
-However, in the middle of the process, elements of the Action for Rescuing Indonesia Coalition entered the group and unilaterally hijacked the process.
-This lead into a breakdown of the preparatory group and led into the formation of the Masyumi Reborn Party.
-A number of members of the preparatory group later founded the Indonesian People's Da'wah Party.
+The group intended to form an Islamist party known as Masyumi Reborn, which they claimed was a revival of the Masyumi Party, which was banned in 1960 due to its involvement with the PRRI rebellion.
+However, before the party was officially formed, a number of the dissident BPU-PPII members unilaterally declared the Masyumi Party.
+The remaining members then founded the Indonesian People's Da'wah Party.

-Ideological and political stances
+Ideological and political stance

 The Masyumi Reborn Party adheres to an Islamist agenda.

 The party has been influenced by Islamism and anti-capitalism.
 The party openly forbade their cadres to express happiness, even only clapping and expressing gratitude or congratulations, claiming that those acts "resemble Jewish" practices and must avoid conventional banking or taking/getting financial interests from them, seeing them as a form of usury.

-The party also advocates jihadism, but not terrorism and further denounces the misuse of Jihad in committing terrorism.
-However, the party claimed that Indonesian terrorist acts all possibly are set-up, "highly political in nature", and "looks like an attempt to weaken the opposition", showing the party siding to an Islamic right-wing populist narrative.
-The party advocates for the repeal of Omnibus Law on Job Creation, agrarian reform, social equity, and other advocations similar to left-wing groups in Indonesia.
-Such syncretization has confused Indonesian political experts on how to eventually classify the alignment of the party.
+In an interview in December 2021, party chair Ahmad Yani stated that Islam recognises the concept of jihad in the sense of fighting on the path of Allah, but that it had two meanings: the first refers to upholding religious truth and values, while the second is means striving to uphold the principles of Islam laid down in the Quran.
+He claimed that terrorism has its origins in Europe, not the Islamic world.
+Ahmad Yani has also questioned whether the Omnibus Law on Job Creation is in line with the Indonesian national philosophy of Pancasila and has called for agrarian reform.

 The party advocates implementation of sharia as the basis of law in Indonesia.